HypothesisWorks/hypothesis/docs/intro.rst

   Out[5]: (548, 12)

-You can also generate lists:
+You can also generate lists (like tuples you generate lists from a list describing what should be in the list rather than from just the type list):

 .. code:: python